What is Fortune-Telling?

 Conclusion

 The warning against fortune-telling is stern because, in addition to the element of lying and deluding others, fortune-telling implies that others have a share in Allah’s knowledge of the unseen which He has reserved for Himself.
-This leads to the association of partners with Allah, known as shirrk, which is the greatest wrong in His sight, and the only “unforgivable sin” if one does not truly repent from it, according to the Quran.
-For this reason, fortune-telling must be avoided even in a light-hearted manner; for instance, it is a common practice to read up horoscopes out of curiosity or just for fun without realizing the serious implications this seemingly little act has.
+This leads to the association of partners with Allah, known as shirk, which is the greatest wrong in His sight, and the only “unforgivable sin” if one does not truly repent from it, according to the Quran.
+For this reason, fortune-telling must be avoided even in a light-hearted manner; for instance, it is a common practice to read horoscopes out of curiosity or just for fun without realizing the serious implications this seemingly little act has.
 It is, hence, imperative for Muslims to consciously avoid associating with all forms of fortune-telling, and eradicate it completely from their lives.